MEJillFarley/sqlalchemy-challenge/README.md

    2. Design a query to find the most-active stations (that is, the stations that have the most rows).
 To do so, complete the following steps:

-      - List the stations and observation counts in descending order.
+      +List the stations and observation counts in descending order.

-      - Answer the following question: which station id has the greatest number of observations?
+      +Answer the following question: which station id has the greatest number of observations?

         3.Design a query that calculates the lowest, highest, and average temperatures that filters on the most-active station id found in the previous query.